-When our plane landed at JFK after 23 looong hours of travel from Manila to New York, I heaved a sigh of relief.
+I heaved a sign of relief when our plane landed at JFK after 23 looong hours of travel from Manila to New York.
 Finally!
 It’s our first time back in NYC in 5 years, first time to go there as a family, first long flight with the twins.

 Nope, not New York City.